-7.2 The proposed Pay Policy Statement complies with the requirements of s38 of the Localism Act 2011 and has taken into account associated guidance.
-The proposed Statement is also consistent with existing Data Protection and Employment legislation.
-The Repayment of Public Sector Exit Payments Regulations 2016, made under the Enterprise Act 2016, are currently in draft but are due to come into force in Spring 2017.
-These Regulations will require certain public sector workers to repay some or all of any 'qualifying exit payments' in certain circumstances.
-The Public Sector Exit Payments Regulations 2016, also still in draft and to be made under the Enterprise Act 2016, propose to set a cap of £95,000 to apply to the majority of public sector exit payments.
-The Council's employment policies and procedures have been adapted to require any aggregate payments exceeding the £95,000 threshold to be referred to full Council for its consideration, this in anticipation of the headline change.
-Those same policies and procedures will nonetheless require further review to ensure that they reflect the requirements of the new Regulations and associated guidance.

-It is a requirement of the Localism Act that the Pay Policy Statement is approved by Full Council
+- 7.2 The proposed Pay Policy Statement complies with the requirements of s38 of the Localism Act 2011 and has taken into account associated guidance.
+The proposed arrangements are considered to satisfy the expectations articulated in the guidance regarding member oversight of relevant exit payments.
+The Statement is also consistent with existing Data Protection and Employment legislation.
+The Repayment of Public Sector Exit Payments Regulations 2016, made under the Enterprise Act 2016, remain in draft and it is not yet clear when or if they will become law.
+If implemented, these Regulations will require certain public sector workers to repay some or all of any 'qualifying exit payments' in certain circumstances.
+The Public Sector Exit Payments Regulations 2016, also still in draft, propose to set a cap of £95,000 to apply to the majority of public sector exit payments.
+The Council's employment policies and procedures will require review should the law change in the terms described above, this to ensure that they reflect the requirements of the new regulations and any associated guidance. - 7.3 It is a requirement of the Localism Act that the Pay Policy Statement be approved by Full Council.